 - Tend to hide themselves in thick vegetation.

-What they eat: Fruit, fish and invertebrates.
+What they eat: Invertebrates, fish and occasionally aquatic vegetation.

 Habitat: Wetland areas.

-Where they live: The annam leaf turtle is native to Vietnam.
+Where they live: The Annam leaf turtle is native to Vietnam.

 Threats: Illegally hunted and traded for food and traditional medicine.
 They are also threatened due to habitat loss and modification.